 Compared to the rest of the country, citizens of Sand Fork spend much less time in their cars: on average, their commute to work is only 16.19 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Sand Fork is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sand Fork doesn't have a public transportation system that people use for their commute.

-Sand Fork is one of the most well-educated cities in the nation.
-41.38% of adults in Sand Fork have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Sand Fork ranks among the highest in the nation.
+Of the 25-and-older adult population in Sand Fork, 41.38% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The people who call Sand Fork home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sand Fork residents report their race to be White.
 Important ancestries of people in Sand Fork include Irish, Italian, German, English, and Scots-Irish.